-In a Rule 72 ex parte application, the court makes a provisional order in the form of a rule nisi, which will be revisited on the return day.
+In a rule 72 ex parte application, the court makes a provisional order in the form of a rule nisi, which will be revisited on the return day.
 The order is provisional, pending the decision on the return day.
 On the return day, the respondent may raise his defences.
 The court may confirm or set aside and discharge the provisional order.
 In a s 51 application, the preservation order is interim, but it is not in any sense provisional.
 It is an order made to preserve the status quo, and remains in force until the second stage, when the forfeiture application is decided.
 That is when the respondent may raise his defences.
 If a forfeiture order is not made, the preservation order is not set aside or discharged.
 It lapses, having served its purpose of preserving the status quo until the forfeiture application is decided.

-The difference is further illustrated by the fact that on the return day of a rule nisi, the court considers the matter afresh on the merits, as if the order was first being applied for.33 By contrast, at the second stage of a POCA forfeiture case the court considers a different question from that which was considered by the court at preservation stage.
+The difference is further illustrated by the fact that on the return day of a rule nisi, the court considers the matter afresh on the merits, as if the order was first being applied for.
+By contrast, at the second stage of a POCA forfeiture case, the court considers a different question from that which was considered by the court at preservation stage.
 At preservation stage, the test is whether there are reasonable grounds for believing that the property is an instrumentality of an offence or the proceeds of unlawful activities.
-At forfeiture stage (the second stage, where a hearing is given) the test is whether on a balance of probabilities the property is an instrumentality of an offence or the proceeds of unlawful activities: section 61(1).
+At forfeiture stage (the second stage, where a hearing is given) the test is whether on a balance of probabilities the property is an instrumentality of an offence or the proceeds of unlawful activities.

-[19] These contentions by the parties call for an analysis of the relevant provisions of the rules of this court, the authorities cited by them and the applications or notices filed by the parties.
+[19] These contentions by the parties call for an analysis of the relevant provisions of the rules of this court, the authorities cited by them and the application and notices filed.

-[20] Rule 72 of this Court’s Rules deal with common law ex parte applications.
-It amongst provide that an application brought ex parte on notice to the registrar supported by an affidavit as stated in rule 65(1) must be filed with the registrar and must set out the form of the order sought, specify the affidavit filed in support the order sought.
-Any person having an interest which may be affected by a decision on an application being brought ex parte may deliver notice of an application by him or her for leave to oppose, supported by an affidavit setting out the nature of that interest and the grounds on which he or she desires to be heard, after which the registrar must docket-allocate the matter to a managing judge who must set it down for hearing.
+[20] Rule 72 of this court’s rules deals with common law ex parte applications.
+It amongst others provides that an application brought ex parte on notice to the registrar supported by an affidavit as stated in rule 65(1) must be filed with the Registrar and must set out the form of the order sought, accompanied by the affidavit filed in support of the order sought.
+Any person having an interest which may be affected by a decision on an application brought ex parte may deliver notice of an application by him or her for leave to oppose, supported by an affidavit setting out the nature of that interest and the grounds on which he or she desires to be heard, after which the Registrar must docket-allocate the matter to a managing judge who must set it down for hearing.

-[21] Rule 72(5) provides that at the hearing the court may grant or dismiss either or both applications as the case may require or may adjourn the hearing on such terms as to the filing of further affidavits by either applicant or otherwise as the court considers suitable or proper.
+[21] Rule 72(5) provides that at the hearing, the court may grant or dismiss either or both applications as the case may require or may adjourn the hearing on such terms as to the filing of further affidavits by either applicant or otherwise as the court considers suitable or proper.
 The court may refuse to make an order in an ex parte application, but may grant leave to the applicant to renew the application on the same papers supplemented by such further affidavits as the case or the court may require.
 Rule 72(7) provides that any person against whom an order is granted ex parte may anticipate the return day on delivery of not less than 24 hours’ notice.